dnsimple/dnsimple-support/content/articles/domains-es.md

 This TLD doesn't support manual renewals.
 To successfully renew the domain, the [auto-renewal feature](/articles/domain-auto-renewal) must be enabled at least 1 month before the domain will expire, as explained in the ["auto-renew only" article](/articles/auto-renew-only-domains).

 If auto-renewal is not enabled, the domain will be scheduled for removal **12 days before the expiration**.
 The registrar can decativate it at any point during this period (even before the expiration date).
-It might be possible to recover the domain before final deletion, but the registry will charge a redemption fee.
+It is possible to [restore](/articles/restoring-domain) the domain before final deletion, but the registry will charge a redemption fee.